Edufalcao14/Cart-api/README.md

 a complete shopping cart API based on delivery apps, ex: Uber Eats, Deliveroo and etc using SpringBoot Framework.
-My objective with this API is to build an shopping Cart that is dynamic and that meets all the needs of a delivery application, having the possibility to add 1 or several items to the cart, see your cart, close your cart for payment and also be able to delete items or your entire cart.</p>
+My objective with this API is to build an shopping Cart that is dynamic and that meets all the needs of a delivery application, having the possibility to add one or several items to the cart, see your cart, close your cart for payment and also be able to delete items or your entire cart.</p>

 <h2 style="font-size:1.5em;"> Project Status : </h2>